-- Adult trapping is monitored daily for incidental capture of listed steelhead and bull trout; ESA-listed fish are identified and quickly returned to the river. - The new Lyle Falls fish ladder and trapping facility will be designed to meet NMFS fish handling criteria which should reduce adverse impacts to listed fish.
+- Adult trapping is monitored daily for incidental capture of listed steelhead and bull trout; ESA-listed fish are identified, thenquickly sampled and returned to the river. - The new Lyle Falls fish ladder and trapping facility will be designed to meet NMFS fish handling criteria which should reduce adverse impacts to listed fish.